 Are craze lines the same as a fractured tooth?

 No. Craze lines are extremely minor cracks on the uppermost surface of your enamel, so they don’t pose any medical risks.
 You should still get them filled to minimize the risk of bacterial decay, but they’re not dangerous.
 However, a fractured tooth is one where the crack extends under the gum line or deeper than the enamel — this is a dental emergency necessitating immediate attention.
-However, most people can’t distinguish between a craze line or a fracture, so you must contact your emergency walk-in dental clinic near me in both situations.
+However, most people can’t distinguish between a craze line or a fracture, so you must contact your emergency walk-in dental clinics near me in both situations.

 What happens to a cracked or fractured tooth without treatment?